This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Depression, anxiety, or hallucinations

-- Fainting and you cannot be woken
+- You faint and cannot be woken.

 Treatment for dementia

 may include medicines to slow memory loss.
 You may also need medicines to help control anger, decrease anxiety, or improve your mood.
-Take your medicines as directed.

 - Keep your mind and body active.
 Do activities that you love, such as art, gardening, or listening to music.
 Call or visit people often.
 This will keep your social skills sharp, and may help reduce depression.